Baltoli/project-docs/notes/log.md

   * Doing this might even make it easier to statically analyse locks - working out the value of an integer value seems like it would be more amenable than chasing pointers.
+* Update: this strategy of using IDs rather than pointers isn't totally workable with the current implementation.
+Maybe possible in the future to rip it out and design from scratch (but wouldn't be able to use automata quite as idiomatically as they currently are).
+* So with that in mind, the properties we can observe the `acq_rel` automaton as having are (for a *single* lock being used by a function):
+  * `lock_acquire` returns false 0 or more times, until it returns true exactly once.
+It is not called again.
+  * `lock_release` is called exactly once.
+  * Any extra calls to either lock function will fail.
+  * Calling `lock_release` before `lock_acquire` has returned true will fail.
+* Where in the TESLA workflow should static analysis live?
+  * Likely to be in the form of an IR pass to actually perform the analysis (but also need some information from the analyser level to know where to apply analysis).
+  * For now, the analysis will be specific to the `acq_rel` automaton, and so all we need to do at the analyser level is find usages / bounds / locks etc for each instance of the automaton.
+  * So at the point at which static analysis is performed we require:
+    * The combined manifest file with the whole-program view of assertions made
+    * The uninstrumented `.ll` file that the program was compiled into
+  * From these prerequisites, we should then produce a statically-analysed version of the manifest that has had verifiable assertions removed (but that remains in the same format).
+  * The optimised manifest can then be used as a drop-in replacement for the non-optimised version (bonus from this is that the program can then be instrumented using both versions and their behaviour compares).